abdiaslabrador/abdiaslabrador.github.io/README.md

 <div align="center"><img src="sword.svg" width="200" ></div>

 # Intelsoft Inc. - Landing Page
 This is a work project during the study at the **Factoriaf5 bootcamp** in which the knowledge of CSS and HTML taught in class as well as that of Git had to be put into practice.
-The project consists of making a brief presentation of the members of the group.
+The project consists of making a brief presentation of the members of the group in a really short time.

 # Herramientas y tecnologías utilizadas
 -  CSS